 The researchers used the control variable to produce the research model quality aiming at reducing the decision-making bias.
-Hartono (2016) elucidated that a control variable could be used to complete or control the causality relationship to get a complete and better empirical model.
-The control variables included debt to equity ratio, which is the total debt divided by equity; a non-performing loan, which is the total of the nonperforming loan divided by total credit; banking age; cash flow from the operation, which is the operating cash flow divided by total assets; deposit to total liability, which is the deposits divided by total liability.
+Hartono (2016) elucidated that a control variable could be used to complete or control the causality responship to get a complete and better empirical model.
+The control variables included debt to equity ratio, which is the total debt divided by equity; a non-performing loan, performing loan divided by total credit; banking age; cash flow from the operation, which is the operating cash flow divided by total assets; deposit to total liability, which is the deposits divided by total liability.